kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 18: June 27, 2020

+**Today's Progress**: I finished all of the homework assigment from section 3 and I followed the lab section using dart.
+It was quite simple and it was the first time I saw dart code.

+**Thoughts**: I was surprisingly a productive day.
+I was even able to do my design course assignment.
+I still have to create a second page to add the text and then send it to be reviewed but I'm proud I was able to do it today.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/627fe5e2e4fac82a45675a295267b9c260be6fba)

+---

 ### Day 17: June 26, 2020

 **Today's Progress**: I watched all lectures on section 3 and started the homework exercises.